JGLAHE/AMAS_JGLAHE/README.md

     9.20b: partition_D_pos1;
 end;
 ```
-While most of the partitions here are not contiguous with respect to the `concat.fas`, this superalignment can be converted into one with contiguous metapartitons by running the command:
+Most partitions here aren't contiguous, however the `metapartitions` command can be used to convert `concat.fas` into a form where these partition *are* contiguous:
 ```
 ./AMAS.py metapartitions -i concat.fas -f fasta -d dna --no-san --no-mpan -l partitions.txt -t concat.out.fas`
 ```